-Alternative medicine is utilising Trp as a very effective aid in the treatment of premenstrual dysphoric disorder syndrome (examples include irritability and mood swings) and also to aid people to quit smoking.
+Alternative medicine and various other manufacturing based test methods are utilising Trp as a very effective aid in the treatment of premenstrual dysphoric disorder syndrome (examples include irritability and mood swings) and also to aid people to quit smoking.
 Tryptophan is also useful in treating facial pain, improve athletic performance and to relieve bruxism (tooth grinding), however, research evidence indicates that it may not be that effective in treating these conditions.
-Other used which again do not have research backing include treating anxiety, insomnia, depression and attention deficit hyperactivty disorder (ADHD).
+Other medical diagnosis uses for this chemical substance which again do not have research backing include treating dysbiosis, microcephaly, gut microbiota, anxiety, Alzheimer’s disease, carcinoid syndrome, insomnia, Epilepsy, Parkinson’s disease, depression and attention deficit hyperactivty disorder (ADHD).

 TRYPTOPHAN ELISA KIT CONTENT